Breadcrumb

 Estimating the base year workforce supply

-The primary sources for data on current number and characteristics for the occupations modeled is the pooled 2017-2021 American Community Survey (ACS) supplemented with the Occupational Employment and Wage Statistics (OEWS) data and licensure counts from specialty associations.
+The primary sources for data on current number and characteristics for the occupations modeled is the pooled 2018–2022 American Community Survey (ACS) supplemented with the Occupational Employment and Wage Statistics (OEWS) data and licensure counts from specialty associations.
 We used multiple years of ACS data to create a larger sample for each state to produce estimates of current supply by age, sex, and race/ethnicity.
 Counts for the number of dieticians came from the Academy of Nutrition and Dietetics.
 This allows for modeling a more precise category than the Standard Occupation Code category (dieticians and nutritionists) in ACS or OEWS.
 An estimate of the number of podiatrists came from the American Podiatric Medical Association (APMA) and an estimate for the number of optometrists came from the American Optometric Association (AOA), which are based on licensure files.
 An estimate for the number of radiation therapists came from the American Registry of Radiologic Technologists’ (ARRT) census of March 2022.
-We used historical 2012-2016 OEWS data to reach separate starting supply numbers for medical and clinical laboratory technologists and medical and clinical laboratory technicians.
+We used historical 2012–2016 OEWS data to reach separate starting supply numbers for medical and clinical laboratory technologists and medical and clinical laboratory technicians.
 In more recent OEWS and ACS data, these two occupations are combined.
+The starting estimate for Physical Therapists in 2022 came from the Federation of State Boards of Physical Therapy (FSBPT).

 Modeling new entrants

 New entrants were added to the workforce via a “synthetic” cohort.
 The size of the cohort is based on the number and characteristics of recent graduates in each occupation.
-The primary source for estimating new entrants in each occupation is the 2021 Integrated Postsecondary Education Data System (IPEDS).
+The primary source for estimating new entrants in each occupation is the 2022 Integrated Postsecondary Education Data System (IPEDS).
 Data provided by associations is used instead if such data is available.
-The number of new entrants for registered dietitians is based on 2021 graduates' data from the Accreditation Council for Education in Nutrition and Dietetics.
-Physical therapist and physical therapy assistant new entrant’s numbers come from 2021 accreditation data from the American Physical Therapy Association.
-The number of new entrants for radiation therapists used the American Registry of Radiologic Technologists’ data on radiation therapy exams taken in 2021.
-Respiratory therapist number of entrants come from 2021 accreditation data from the Commission on Accreditation for Respiratory Care.
-Finally, the number of new entrants for audiologists and speech-language pathologists is based on the 2020-2021 Communication Sciences and Disorders Education Survey.
+The number of new entrants for registered dietitians is based on 2022 graduates' data from the Accreditation Council for Education in Nutrition and Dietetics.
+Physical therapist new entrant numbers in 2022 come from the Commission on Accreditation in Physical Therapy Education and physical therapy assistant new entrant’s numbers come from 2021 accreditation data from the American Physical Therapy Association.
+The number of new entrants for radiation therapists used the American Registry of Radiologic Technologists’ data on radiation therapy exams taken in 2022.
+Respiratory therapist number of entrants come from 2022 accreditation data from the Commission on Accreditation for Respiratory Care.
+Finally, the number of new entrants for audiologists and speech-language pathologists is based on the 2021–2022 Communication Sciences and Disorders Education Survey.

 Starting in 2023, there are new approaches for calculating the number of new entrants for pharmacy occupations.
 For pharmacists, data on the sizes of upcoming classes were provided by the American Association of Colleges of Pharmacy.
-These data show that the number of pharmacists being trained will decrease from 14,223 in 2022 to 11,692 in 2025.
-For pharmacy technicians, the data source for the number of new graduates is the 2021 IPEDS.
-However, that number was divided by 0.242 based on a survey provided by the Pharmacy Technician Certification Board showing that 24.2% of pharmacy technicians trained through educational institutions.
+These data show that the number of pharmacists being trained will decrease from 12,916 in 2023 to 10,144 in 2026.
+For pharmacy technicians, the data source for the number of new graduates is 2022 data on the number of pharmacy technician exams passed by the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).

-Furthermore, the phlebotomist and medical and clinical laboratory technician new entrants' numbers are based on the 2021 IPEDS but also include Steven Wilber’s analysis estimating how many people enter these occupations annually through on-the-job training.
+Furthermore, the phlebotomist and medical and clinical laboratory technician new entrants' numbers are based on the 2021 IPEDS but also include NCHWA analysis estimating how many people enter these occupations annually through on-the-job training.

 Some occupations (usually those titled as aides, technologists, or technicians) have data limitations that preclude projecting future supply.
 For occupations that do not require licensure or that have few educational or training requirements, there are insufficient data on the number of people newly entering these occupations.
 Likewise, occupations with easy entry often have high turnover rates.
 This creates challenges to obtain reliable supply forecasts.